zoe-lindqvist/project-survey-vite/instructions.md

 # Instructions

-This week, we will be practicing React state and controlled forms by making a Typeform-like product.
-Your completed project should consist of at least 3 questions that need to be answered by users.
+This week, we will practice React state and controlled forms by making a quiz or a survey.
+Your completed project should consist of at least three questions that users need to answer.
 When the user presses submit, they should see a summary of their answers.

 ## Context:

 You can choose what you'd like your survey to be about.
-Perhaps you'd like to ask other developers what they think about different technologies, or perhaps you'd like to ask people about their favourite foods or hobbies.
-It's completely up to you.
+Perhaps you want to do a Buzzfeed-style quiz on "What character are you from the series Stranger Things?" or maybe you'd like to survey people about their favourite hobbies or what other developers think about different technologies.
+It's entirely up to you.

-Once a user has “submitted” the survey you created, they should see a summary.
+Once a user has “submitted” the answers, they should see a summary.
 It doesn't actually need to be submitted anywhere - the focus here is to practice using React state and controlling forms.

 You don't have to use a lot of components to start with when doing this project.
 See that as more of a stretch goal…